jackstapleton/rdb-autoscaling/whitepaper.md

 So for every instance that we add to the cluster, the overall memory usage will increase by 150MB.
 This extra 150MB will be negligible when the data volumes are scaled up as much larger servers will be used.

-The difference is less prominent in the 4, 8, and 16GB servers in this simulation, so going forward we will use them to compare costs.
+The effect is less prominent in the 4, 8, and 16GB servers so going forward we will use them to compare costs.

 | ![T3a Sizes Total Memory1](ref/img/SimSizesTotalMemory1.png) |
 |---|
 | Figure 3.5: Larger t3a Clusters' Memory Usage - Cloudwatch Metrics |

+The three clusters here behave as expected.
+The smallest cluster's capacity stays far closer to the demand line, although it does move towards the larger ones as more instances are added.
+This is the worst-case scenario for the `t3a.xlarge` cluster, as 16GBs means it has to scale up to safely meet the demand of the simulation's data, but the second server stays mostly empty until end-of-day.
+The cluster will still have major savings over a `t3.2xlarge` with 32GB.

 The cost of running each cluster was calculated, the results are shown below.
 We can see that the two smaller instances have significant savings compared to the larger ones.